Virtue next to godliness,

 Cleanliness will prevent the development and spread of infectious diseases and, consequently, absenteeism at work.
 An additional benefit of a regular personal hygiene routine is that it enhances self-discipline in a person.

 “There has to be some kind of personal hygiene bar that a person needs to clear in order for a relationship to be successful.” ~ Mallory Ortberg

-There are so many ways which you can include in your routine to have high standard hygiene.
+There are so many ways which you can include in your routine to have a high standard of hygiene.
 With all kinds of dangerous viruses being discovered, it is the need of the hour that everyone adopts proper sanitation.
-Our list includes cleanliness principles that will significantly help in improving your persona and maintain your health.
+Our list includes cleanliness principles that will significantly help in improving your persona and maintaining your health.

 1. Neat hands all the time

 Make it a point to keep your hands clean all the time.
 Your hands come in contact with all the good and the bad things.
 Every time you use the toilet, sneeze, handle garbage, touch an animal, or come back home, wash your hands properly.
 Especially, do it before and after you eat to avoid getting germs and viruses in your mouth.